What is osteogenesis imperfecta in children?

 Care of fractures.
 The lightest possible materials are used to cast fractured bones.
 To prevent further

-problems, it's recommended that a child start moving or using the affected area as
+problems, it's advised that a child start moving or using the affected area as soon

 Orthopedic treatment.
-May include bracing and splinting.
+This may include bracing and splinting.
 Surgery may also be needed.

 Rodding.
 Metal rods are inserted to help hold in place (stabilize) and prevent deformities

 Dental procedures.
 Capping teeth, braces, and surgery may be needed.